Ksenia Sobchak 2018 presidential campaign: On the status of Crimea

-Other Views
+Other views

-Sobchak has said that if she becomes president, she will remove the body of Vladimir Lenin from Red Square, since, in her opinion, this is an indicator of a "medieval way of life in the country... so the corpse of Lenin must be removed from Red Square."
+Sobchak has said that if elected president, she would remove the body of Vladimir Lenin from Red Square, since, in her opinion, this is an indicator of a "medieval way of life in the country... so the corpse of Lenin must be removed from Red Square."
 Sobchak's proposal has led to widespread criticism, with Communist Party leader Gennady Zyuganov stating: "It's tragic for the country when Ksenia and the like appear, who do not respect the will of this great country."

 Developments

 Sobchak, as a reporter, confronted Putin on December 14 at his annual press conference.
 She asked him why there was a strong lack of political competition and why Navalny is not being permitted to run.
-In his response, Putin criticized Sobchack's candidacy asking, “You're running under the slogan 'Against All'.
+In his response, Putin criticized Sobchack's candidacy asking, "You're running under the slogan 'Against All'.
 Is that really a positive programme?
-What are you offering?”
+What are you offering?"

 Sobchak traveled to the United States in order to make an appeal to expatriate voters living there.

 On February 28, during the first debate with several candidates, Sobchak chastised Vladimir Zhirinovsky for interrupting Sergey Baburin.
 In reply, Zhirinovsky angrily uttered expletives at Sobchak (reportedly, amongst other pejoratives, calling her a "fucking whore" and a "crazy bitch").
 In response, Sobchak threw water at Zhirinovsky.
 On March 4, while she was campaigning in Moscow in sub-zero temperatures, Sobchak was drenched with water by a supporter of Zhirinovsky, who was intending to retaliate for Sobchak's interaction with Zhirinovsky at the debate.

-On March 15, Sobchak announced that after the election she would be forming a new political party named the "Party of Changes".
-She will partner with Gennady Gudkov to create the party.
+On March 15, Sobchak announced that after the election she would be forming a new political party named the "Party of Changes", planning to partner with Gennady Gudkov to create the party.
 On the day of the election, Sobchak visited, and got into an argument with Navalny, who she urged to join her party.